stefanossal/DoctorTime-Servlets/README.md

 # 🏥 DoctorTime Servlets

 A Java Web Application built with **Servlets** for managing medical examinations between patients and doctors.
-The system supports user registration, authentication, messaging, and examination management using a **PostgreSQL database** with **JDBC**.
+The system supports user registration, authentication, messaging and examination management using a **PostgreSQL database** with **JDBC**.

 ---